You are currently viewing How Muscular Endurance Transforms Your Health and Fitness

 Photo by Li Sun on Pexels.com

-Muscular endurance may sound like one of those gym buzzwords you hear flying around the gym, but it’s a critical aspect of the way you navigate life.
-It’s what allows you to lug groceries up the stairs, ride a bike for hours, or just keep up with your kids in the park.
+Muscular endurance may sound like one of those gym buzzwords you hear flying around the gym, but it’s an important aspect of the way you navigate your life.
+It’s what allows you to carry your groceries up the stairs, ride a bike for hours, or just play or walk with your kids in the park.

 Photo by Sabel Blanco on Pexels.com

-Simply put, muscular endurance is how well your muscles can repeat movement or maintain effort over time, without giving up.
+Simply put, muscular endurance is how well your muscles can repeat the movement and maintain the effort over the time, without giving up.
 Whether you’re an athlete or simply a person who wants to feel stronger and have more energy, enhancing muscular endurance can make a big difference in your everyday life.

 Photo by Pixabay on Pexels.com

-So, what happens inside your body when you increase endurance?
+So, what happens inside your body when you increase your endurance?
 Everything depends on the kind of muscle fibers you’re working with.
-Slow-twitch muscle fibers are MVPs in this case—they’re designed for endurance and use oxygen to power longer, more sustained movement.
+Slow-twitch muscle fibers are MVPs in this case, they’re designed for endurance and use oxygen to power longer, more sustained body movement.

 Photo by Jonathan Borba on Pexels.com